 Seeing whales from shore is a part of everyday life in Eden each Spring.
-It’s one of the reasons Australian Geographic named Eden Australia’s best whale watching destination.
+This is one of the reasons Australian Geographic named Eden Australia’s best whale watching destination.
+When whales are sighted from shore, a siren sounds at the Eden Killer Whale Museum.
+Look for gatherings at our lookouts and beaches as people stop to enjoy the show!

 Combine shore-based whale watching, nature and history on the Killer Whale Trail.

 Spot whales as you soak up the incredible stories of Eden’s whaling past while exploring Ben Boyd National Park and parts of the Eden township.

 The trail is a half-day self-drive tour, that’s best taken with a headland picnic or lunch out.

 You’ll be sure to run into other enthusiastic whale watchers who’ll be happy to point out the action.

 Some shore-based whale-watching sites require nothing more than pulling over your car and winding down the window.